trueshizus/cabify-challenge/README.md

 ### Considerations

 * I wasn't sure about the scope of the solution or what was actually expected.
 From the questions I sended trough email I assume this is enough but I wouldn't call it production ready for there are many ambiguities in the requirements.
-* I assume the 2-for-1 discount only applies if the user buys 3 items, gets one for free.
+* I assume the 2-for-1 discount only applies when the user buys 3 items gets one for free.
 This could also be interpreted as buy two items and get one added on the checkout list.
 * In the checkout process section it says `Checkout.new(pricing_rules)`.
 I assume `pricing_rules` allows a user to enable/disable discounts and to choose the currency.
 * In the example section it says `Total: 32.50€`.
 I added a pretty_total to add the `€` sign.
-* I added the `:remove` method but it wasn't part of the requirements
+* I added the `:remove` method to Checkout, but it wasn't part of the requirements
 * Products and discounts are stored in a file, the solution does not have buisseness data in its source.
 * The file discounts.json has the following structure:
 ```json